hajame/fullstackopen-2019.github.io/src/content/osa7/part7c.md

 We can use [loaders](https://webpack.js.org/concepts/loaders/) to inform webpack of the files that need to be processed before they are bundled.

 <!-- Määritellään projektiimme Reactin käyttämän JSX:n normaaliksi Javascriptiksi muuntava loaderi: -->
-Let's configure a loader to our application that transforms the JSX syntax into regular JavaScript:
+Let's configure a loader to our application that transforms the JSX code into regular JavaScript:

 ```js
 const config = {